Fernando-Canales/PLATO_DAP_CS/referee_notes/minor_revisions/response_letter_draft.md

 where $\sigma_\delta$ is the ​combined 1-σ uncertainty of the two depth measurements.
 Afer the Equation (42), we already mentioned in the previous version of the paper that "The condition $(\rm \delta_{k}^{ext} > \delta_{k}^{nom} + 3 \, \sigma_\delta)$ in Eq.(42) ensures that the (apparent) transit depth measured in the extended flux is significantly larger than in the nominal flux."
 We however agree regarding the footnote that says "Significantly in a statistical sense.".
 We have removed that footnote.
 ## Editorials

-Here we list the editorials spotted from the referee and our responses.
+Here we list the editorials spotted by the referee and our responses.

 1.- In the reference list, PLATO Science Requierement Document (2021)  -> PLATO Science **Requirement** Document (2021)